 Academic Grievance Procedures for Graduate Students

 The Graduate School of the University of Arkansas recognizes that there may be occasions when a graduate student has a grievance about some aspect of their academic involvement.
-It is an objective of this University that such a graduate student may have prompt and formal resolution of his or her personal academic grievances and that this be accomplished according to orderly procedures.
+It is an objective of this University that such a graduate student may have prompt and formal resolution of their personal academic grievances and that this be accomplished according to orderly procedures.
 Below are the procedures to be utilized when a graduate student has an academic grievance with a faculty member or administrator.
 If the student has a grievance against another student or another employee of the University, or if the student has a grievance which is not academic in nature, the appropriate policy may be found by contacting the Office of Equal Opportunity and Compliance or the office of the Graduate Dean.
 For policies and procedures pertaining to conduct offenses, consult the Code of Student Life.

 NOTE: Master’s students in the Graduate School of Business should follow the grievance procedures for that School.